enricllagostera/ponte/process/journal.md

 ## 2024-02-23 Notes after meeting

-- L: Timeline with teams, multiple gels or layers of different users.
+- L: Timeline with teams, like multiple gels or layers of different users.
 	- R: Triangulation and getting a different perspective.
 	- C: Shifts in views as sliding scale.
 	- L: Grouping of commits, topological mappings.